U.S. Energy Information Administration logo

 Many U.S. power plants produce CO2 emissions

 The electric power sector is a large source of U.S. CO2 emissions.
-Electric power sector power plants that burned fossil fuels or materials made from fossil fuels, and some geothermal power plants, were the source of about 32% of total U.S. energy-related CO2 emissions in 2021.
+Electric power sector power plants that burned fossil fuels or materials made from fossil fuels, and some geothermal power plants, were the source of about 31% of total U.S. energy-related CO2 emissions in 2022.

 Ash is the solid residue that results from burning solid fuels such as coal, biomass, and municipal solid waste.
 Bottom ash includes the largest particles that collect at the bottom of the combustion chamber of power plant boilers.
 Fly ash is the smaller and lighter particulates that collect in air emission control devices.
 Fly ash is usually mixed with bottom ash.
 The ash contains all the hazardous materials that pollution control devices capture.
 Many coal-fired power plants store ash sludge (ash mixed with water) in retention ponds.
 Most of these ponds are unlined and pose risks to ground water.
 Several of these ponds have burst and caused extensive damage and pollution downstream.
-Some coal-fired power plants send ash to landfills or sell ash for use in making concrete blocks or asphalt.
+Some coal-fired power plants send ash to landfills or sell ash for making concrete blocks or asphalt.

-Nuclear power plants produce different kinds of waste
+Nuclear power plants

-• Low-level waste, such as contaminated protective shoe covers, clothing, wiping rags, mops, filters, reactor water treatment residues, equipment, and tools, is stored at nuclear power plants until the radioactivity in the waste decays to a level safe for disposal as ordinary trash, or it is sent to a low-level radioactive waste disposal site.
+• Low-level waste (such as contaminated protective shoe covers, clothing, wiping rags, mops, filters, reactor water treatment residues, equipment, and tools) is stored at nuclear power plants until the radioactivity in the waste decays to a level safe for disposal as ordinary trash, or it is sent to a low-level radioactive waste disposal site.

-Electric power lines and other distribution infrastructure also have a footprint
+Electric power lines and other distribution infrastructure

 Electricity transmission lines and the distribution infrastructure that carries electricity from power plants to customers also have environmental effects.
 Most transmission lines are above ground on large towers.
 The towers and power lines alter the visual landscape, especially when they pass through undeveloped areas.
 Vegetation near power lines may be disturbed and may have to be continually managed to keep it away from the power lines.
 These activities can affect native plant populations and wildlife.
 Power lines can be placed underground, but it is a more expensive option and usually not done outside of urban areas.